-You have options, which isn’t the case when using traditional marketing.
+You have options, which isn’t always the case when using traditional marketing.
 With traditional marketing, you have fewer choices.
 You only have a couple of channels available, like radio, print, and TV, and many of these channels are expensive, which limits your choices further.

-Choosing to use Internet marketing gives your company access to a range of strategies.
+Choosing to use digital marketing gives your company access to a range of strategies.
 You can pick the ones that match your business, goals, and target market the best, which helps you maximize the impact of online marketing on your bottom line.

 Price is another benefit of digital marketing.